 7. Snorkel or dive at the amazing Caño island

-Cano island in known for its incredible variety of marine life, it’s also protected in order to preserve its beauty, making snorkelling & diving here one of the best places in Costa Rica and we agree!
-We booked our tour with Pachecotours and visited 2 snorkel sites during the trip, spotting so many types of fish, coral and turtles.
+Caño island in known for its incredible variety of marine life, it’s also protected in order to preserve its beauty, making snorkelling & diving here one of the best places in Costa Rica and I agree!
+I booked the tour with Pachecotours and visited 2 snorkel sites during the trip, spotting so many types of fish, coral and turtles.
 Depending on the time of year it’s also possible to see rays and reef sharks.
 Cost:$80USD pp (snorkelling) / $135USD pp (diving)

 8. Eat at Claudio’s grill